AdobeDocs/workfront.en/help/quicksilver/maestro/maestro-overview.md

 ---
-title: Adobe Maestro overview
+title: Adobe Workfront planning capabilities overview
-description: Adobe Maestro is a new offering from Adobe Workfront.
+description: Adobe Workfront planning capabilities are a new offering from Adobe Workfront.
 You can create fully-customizable workspaces to define workflows that meet the needs of each organizational unit in your enterprise.
 hidefromtoc: yes
 hide: yes
 recommendations: noDisplay, noCatalog
 exl-id: b1d6e0b3-e6d4-46d1-a6a2-4b8b73f7d3f7
 ---
-# Adobe Maestro overview
+# Adobe Workfront planning capabilities overview

 <!--udpate the metadata with real information when making this avilable in TOC and in the left nav-->